secit-pl/imap-bundle/README.md

 ### Console command

-The command changes its name from `imap-bundle:validate` to `secit:imap:validate-connections`.
+The command changed its name from `imap-bundle:validate` to `secit:imap:validate-connections`.